Colorings of some Cayley graphs: Some results on Powers of Cycles

 The procedures above give us a total coloring of $G$ because there are no clashes between the entries in the matrix.
-To see this, observe that for the case $m=2$, the colors given in the pseudo-Latin squares and the super-diagonals are entirely different.
-The last column entries, part of the $k+2$ Latin square, will be distinct from the entries given in the pseudo-latin square and the third and sixth parts of the color matrix.
-In the case, $m>2$, the same properties of the colors (distinctness of colors used in the pseudo-latin squares and the connecting super-diagonals) as for $m=2$ are retained, and the super-diagonals (connecting edges) are arranged in such a way that clashes are averted.
 Thus, the graph $G$ satisfies TCC. \end{proof} \begin{exmp} Consider the power of cycle $C_{13}^5$.
 Here, we have $m=2$ and $k+1=6$.
-The total color matrix, in this case, is given in Table \ref{table:1}:
+The total color matrix, in this case, is given in Table \ref{table:4}:

 \end{exmp} \begin{exmp} Consider the graph $C_{25}^5$.
 Here, $m=4$.
-The total color matrix, in this case, is given in Table \ref{table:2}
+The total color matrix, in this case, is given in Table \ref{table:5}

 \end{exmp}